 Equipment/Materials Used and Provided for Volunteers in International Dental Clinics

-Anesthetic: We provide local anesthetic (primarily Lidocaine, 2%), needles and syringes for your use.
+Anesthetic: We provide local anesthetic (primarily Lidocaine and Septocaine, 2%), needles and syringes for your use.

-Scrub Tops: Scrub tops (but not bottoms) are provided for your use.
-Please refrain from bringing disposable scrub tops, as this adds to the problem of waste disposal in already polluted villages.
+Scrub Tops: Scrub tops only, (no bottoms) are provided for your use.
+Please refrain from bringing disposable scrub tops as this adds to the problem of waste disposal in already polluted villages.

-Burs: While we have a good selection of the most popular burs in our volunteer dental clinics, some dentists have mentioned that they wish they had brought their own favorites for the mission trip.
-If you have certain burs that you like to work with, you may want to bring a small supply to donate to future international dental clinics.
+Burs: While provide a good selection of the most popular burs.
+If you have certain burs that you like to work with, or would like to use a new bur with each patient, you may want to bring a small supply to donate.

-Rubber Dam: We do NOT provide rubber dams on our mission trips.
-If you enjoy working with a rubber dam, please bring your own dam material, as well as forceps, punch, frame and clamps.
+Rubber Dam: We do NOT provide rubber dams in the clinic.
+If you enjoy working with rubber dam, please bring your own materials, including forceps, punch, frame and clamps.